- Components and definition of the hydrologic cycle

 Metals are common inorganic contaminants.
 Lead, mercury, and arsenic are some of the more problematic inorganic groundwater contaminants.
 Bangladesh has a well documented case of arsenic contamination from natural geologic material dissolving into the groundwater.
 Acid mine drainage can also cause significant inorganic contamination.
 See the Energy and Mineral Resources Chapter for a description of acid mine drainage.

 Salt, typically sodium chloride, is a common inorganic contaminant.
 It can be introduced into groundwater from natural sources, such as evaporite deposits like the Arapien Shale of Utah, or from anthropogenic sources like the salts applied to roads in the winter to keep ice from forming.
-Salt contamination can also occur from saltwater intrusion, where fresh groundwater pumping near ocean coasts induces the encroachment of saltwater into the freshwater body.
+Salt contamination can also occur from saltwater intrusion, where cones of depression around fresh groundwater pumping near ocean coasts induces the encroachment of saltwater into the freshwater body.

 Another common groundwater contaminant is biological, which includes harmful bacteria and viruses.
 A common bacteria contaminant is Escherichia coli (E. coli).
 Generally, harmful bacteria are not present in groundwater unless the source of groundwater is closely connected with a contaminated surface source, such as a septic system.
 Karst is especially susceptible to this form of contamination, because water moves relatively quickly through the dissolved conduits of limestone.
 Bacteria can also be used for remediation (see below).